-Which statement is NOT true?
+Which of the statements are NOT true?

 - 1. She likely has cirrhosis

 - 2. She needs an upper endoscopy

 - 3. She needs HCC screening

 - 4. She should not be treated with an NS5a inhibitor

 - 5. She should be screened for HBV and HIV